-exchange item just before the transaction.
-This treatment ensures that when applying the disposal rate in the calculation of the exchange difference arising on realisation, section 24I picks up and deals with only the movement which arises as a result of the movement in the exchange rates and does not deal with a gain or loss which is attributable to other factors.
+Accordingly, the denominator in the calculation of the disposal rate is the amount of foreign currency for which the item was disposed of and not the full amount of the exchange item just before the transaction.
+This treatment ensures that when applying the disposal rate in the calculation of the exchange difference arising on realisation, section 24I picks up and deals with only the gain or loss which arises as a result of the movement in the exchange rates and does not deal with a gain or loss which is attributable to other factors.